ComPHPPuebla/slim-modules/docs/controller-providers.md

 generates a function, instead of instantiating the object (giving the same effect as if you were using `$app->container->protect`).
-This function will create the controller, and it will pass the original route's arguments, the request and the application itself as the 2 last arguments to your controller method.
+This function will create the controller, and it will pass the original route's arguments, the request and the Slim application as arguments to your controller method.
 * Once the arguments are resolved it will execute the method.

-Let's suppose you have the following controller:
+Let's suppose the controller you registered in your provider is as follows:

 ```php
 namespace Modules\ProductCatalog\Controllers;